helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 6. We call this policy π, and we often use a subscript θ to denote that the policy depends on a vector of parameters that we're going to denote θ.
 7. When we're doing deep reinforcement learning, oftentimes we will represent the policy with a deep neural network, although, as we will learn in the next two lectures in the course, depending on the type of reinforcement, learning algorithm, we might choose to represent the policy directly or implicitly through some other object, such as a value function.
 8. Important definitions to know are the state, which we denote s_t, the observation o_t, and the action a_t.
-9. As we learned in the imitation learning lecture, the observation and state can be related to one another by the following graphical model, where the edge between observations and actions is the policy, the edge between current states and actions and future states is the transition probability, or the dynamics, and the state satisfies the Markov property, which means that the state at time t plus 1 is independent of the state at time t minus 1, when conditioned on the current state s_t.
+9. As we learned in the imitation learning lecture, the observation and state can be related to one another by the following graphical model, where the edge between observations and actions is the policy, the edge between current states and actions and future states is the transition probability, or the dynamics, and the state satisfies the Markov property, which means that the state at time t plus 1 is independent of the state at time (t-1), when conditioned on the current state s_t.
 10. The Markov property is the main thing that distinguishes the state from the observation.
 11. The state has to satisfy the Markov property, whereas the observation does not.
 12. And we learned in the imitation learning lecture that the observation is some stochastic function of the state which may or may not contain all the information necessary to infer the full state.